 Your vet will likely have a lot of questions and may need to run some tests.
 Even if you’ve got a detailed log of your dog’s sleep and her other symptoms, nailing down the problem may be tricky.

-Don’t let that discourage you.
 Drowsy dogs may be suffering from an ache or pain, an endocrine disorders such as hypothyroidism or hyperadrenocorticism, anxiety or many other serious ailments.
 Getting a thorough workup from your vet, which may include blood work and other tests, is the only way to know for sure.